 How is IV Conscious Sedation Different From Other Forms of ANESTHESIA?

 IV conscious sedation is different from oral sedation and general anesthesia.
 In oral conscious sedation, a person takes an oral pill and must commonly wait about 30 – 60 minutes for a feeling of relaxation to take affect.
 Although a patient can be given larger doses to become unaware of what is going on (sedation), it is difficult to dose to this level and there is a risk of over-sedation.
 In general anesthesia, the patient has a deep anesthetic which requires supervision by an anesthesiologist, and the patient has a breathing tube inserted to maintain proper breathing.
-In contrast, patients undergoing intravenous sedation will maintain their own breathing and will usually wake up faster than patients undergoing general anesthesia.
+In contrast, patients undergoing intravenous sedation will maintain their own breathing.

 Training and Safety

-Dr. Chau has the required license for provision of intravenous sedation in the office and has certification in ACLS (Advanced Cardiac Life Support) and PALS (Pediatric Advanced Life Support).
-During his residency in oral and maxillofacial surgery, Dr. Chau received extensive hands-on training in the Department of Anesthesiology.
-This training included provision of IV sedation and general anesthesia, airway management and intubation techniques.
-His staff has certification in CPR, and the assistants have certification by DAANCE (Dental Anesthesia Assistant National Certification Exam) in the United States and by CDAAC (Canadian Dental Anesthesia Assistant) to assist in IV sedation monitoring and recovery.
+All staff have certification in CPR, and the clinical staff have certification by DAANCE (Dental Anesthesia Assistant National Certification Exam) in the United States and by CDAAC (Canadian Dental Anesthesia Assistant) to assist in IV sedation monitoring and recovery.
 In addition, Richmond Oral and Facial Surgery meets or exceeds the requirements by the College of Dental Surgeons of BC for provision of deep sedation in a non-hospital facility.